 Fun facts about Catalina Island

-- The Chicago Cubs trained on the island from 1921 to 1951.
+1. The Chicago Cubs trained on the island from 1921 to 1951.

-- Everyone gets around in golf carts.
+2. Everyone gets around in golf carts.
 There’s a 20-year waiting list to own a car on the island.
 Unsurprisingly, there are no stoplights on Catalina Island.

-- The 1974 neo-noir hit Chinatown (99% rating on Rotten Tomatoes) was filmed at Catalina Island Yacht Club in Avalon.
+3. The 1974 neo-noir hit Chinatown (99% rating on Rotten Tomatoes) was filmed at Catalina Island Yacht Club in Avalon.

 Brief history of Catalina Island

-The first Europeans to land on the island believed it belonged to the Spanish Empire.
+The first Europeans to land on the island believed that it belonged to the Spanish Empire.
 The island changed hands and transferred first to Mexico and then to the United States.
 The island, at various points in its history, has served as a spot for pirates, smugglers, missionaries, and the Union army.
 In 1864, California real estate mogul James Lick acquired the island, subsequently selling it to the sons of Phineas Banning in 1891.
 The Banning brothers developed the island into a tourist destination, building roads, hotels, and various attractions.

-Top things to do in Catalina Island
+Top things to do on Catalina Island

 Catalina Island is made up of the city of Avalon on the east end and the village of Two Harbors on the west end.

 Unwind on the soft sand beaches of Avalon.
 Soak up the warm sun and try the calm surf.
-Stroll the main street of Crescent Avenue, lined by restaurants, boutiques, and spas.
+Stroll the main street of Crescent Avenue, which is lined by restaurants, boutiques, and spas.
 Visit Catalina Casino, the local landmark featuring a rich Art Deco interior of sterling silver and gold leaf accents and housing a movie theater and ballroom.

 Two Harbors is a tranquil getaway with several sites for camping and a popular destination for hiking, kayaking, and snorkeling.
 Avalon to Two Harbors is about 12 miles by boat or 22 miles by road.

-- Enjoy hiking?
+• Enjoy hiking?
 Make the most of the island’s back roads and hiking trails amid beautiful ocean views.
 Go on the Trans-Cataline trail, a rugged hike covering 38.5 miles, with stops next to picturesque beaches.

-- Book a zip-lining tour that offers an aerial view of the island of heights of up to 600 feet.
+• Book a zip-lining tour that offers an aerial view of the island of heights of up to 600 feet.

-- Explore the marine cosmos of lobsters, eels, yellow kelp fish, and giant black sea bass at the Casino Point Dive Park.
+• Explore the marine cosmos of lobsters, eels, yellow kelp fish, and giant black sea bass at the Casino Point Dive Park.

-- Book a parasailing adventure that will have you soaring above Avalon Harbor and sailing through the skies as you immerse in 360 scenic views.
+• Book a parasailing adventure that will have you soaring above Avalon Harbor and sailing through the skies as you immerse in 360 scenic views.

-Best beach on Catalina Island
+Best Beach on Catalina Island

 Catalina Island trip with the kids

-If visiting with junior family members, add the famous bison expedition to your itinerary.
+If visiting with junior family members, add the popular bison expedition to your itinerary.
 The island is home to about 150 bison.
 When the population exceeds 200, the extra bison are culled.
 The bison are descendants of a herd that was left on the island by a movie crew back in the 1920s.
 The expedition also offers scenic views of Blackjack Mountain, the second-highest point on the island, at 2,010 feet.

 Catalina Island trip for history fans